spacecloud-io/space-learn/content/Space Cloud/basics/rest-to-graphql.md

 ## The GraphQL Awesomeness

-I'm not sure if you noticed, but we are **querying two different rest endpoints in a single request**.
+I'm not sure if you noticed, but we were **querying two different REST endpoints in a single request**.
 This is a big deal!

-With Space Cloud you could **query multiple endpoints in a single request even if they belong to different services**.
-This simplifies your frontend to a great extend.
+With Space Cloud, you could **query multiple endpoints in a single request even if they belong to different services**.
+This simplifies your frontend to a great extent.

 Now let me show you something way cooler.
 Have a look at the query below!